We’re open for you. Call 24/7 for Help

-After the pre-screen takes place, the primary therapist, nurse practitioner, and program director will consult with each other to make sure our program is the best fit for your teen and your family.
+After pre-screen, the primary therapist, nurse practitioner, and program director at Cascade Canyon will consult with each other to make sure our program is the best fit for your teen and your family.

 Being confirmed as a candidate is just the beginning of what our team does to prepare for your teen’s stay with us.
 We make sure to consult with any clinicians or other treatment programs your teen has been engaged with prior to being admitted to our program so that we can get a full picture of the clinical and medical history.

 Our Cascade Canyon center in Cascade, CO places a huge emphasis on the involvement of family members in the program.
 We believe that when one member of the family unit is struggling, it affects the entire family, which is why we provide support and guidance for the entire family during your teen’s stay with us.

 Within the first 24 hours, your teen will meet with one of our psychiatrists to undergo a psychiatric evaluation; this includes completing a comprehensive mental health evaluation and a review of any current and prospective medications which may be helpful with managing their mental health symptoms.